Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 • offering repair after conflict

-• orienting toward shared purpose
+• orienting toward a common purpose

 • extending the generosity of interpretation